 - Use a high-quality image: If the image you use for your ad is blurry or pixelated, it will discourage users from clicking.
 In fact, it’ll make your entire business look unprofessional, which could lead to less engagement from future ads regardless of their image quality.

-- Use a vertical image: All Pins have the same width, but they don’t all have the same height.
-That means vertical Pins take up more space than square or horizontal pins — and by taking up more space, they attract more attention and generate more revenue.
-Pinterest recommends that you use an aspect ratio of 2:3 for your images (for example, an image that is 600 pixels wide should have a height of 900 pixels).
+- Use a vertical image: All pins have the same width, but they don’t all have the same height.
+That means vertical pins take up more space than square or horizontal pins — and by taking up more space, they attract more attention and generate more revenue.
+Pinterest recommends you use an aspect ratio of 2:3 for your images (for example, an image that is 600 pixels wide should have a height of 900 pixels).
 If high-end graphics editing software (e.g. Photoshop) is too pricey for your budget, you can take advantage of free tools such as Canva and GIMP to properly format your images.

 - Focus on the product: The image in your ad doesn’t need to be a standard, Amazon-style photo with a white background.
 A busier action shot that shows your product in use is often more compelling.
 Just make sure the image isn’t so busy that the product you’re trying to promote isn’t featured prominently.

 - Don’t treat keywords like an afterthought: You may already be using search engine optimization (SEO) tactics to increase your store’s visibility on sites like Google and Bing — similar tactics can be used to expose your Pinterest ads to more people.
 For example, you should utilize long-tail keywords (multi-word phrases rather than single words) to run ads for searches that don’t have a lot of competition from other businesses.